ogusarenko/mke-docs/content/docs/configuration/ingress/_index.md

 ### Tolerations

-You can set Node tolerations for server scheduling to nodes with taints using the `ingressController.tolerations` field in the MKE configuration file.
+You can set Node tolerations for server scheduling to nodes with taints using the `ingressController.tolerations` field in the `mke4.yaml` configuration file.

 The following example uses a toleration with `NoExecute` effect.